 Propaedeutic and after

 Study-results are tested twice a year on the basis of a presentation of your work.
-For the theoretical part of the study programme you will have to take a written exam and write an essay.
+For the theoretical part of the study programme you will have to write an essay.
 At the end of the Basicyear, you and your teachers will determine whether a sufficient foundation has been laid to pursue the study programme.
 Sometimes students will be advised to retake the Basicyear.
 Students may also sometimes be given the binding advice to discontinue the study programme.
 Occasionally, students may be encouraged to switch to an academy that emphases different subjects.

 In order to be able to make a well-founded choice of specialisation, you will be introduced to the different departments and workshops in the course of the year.